mportesdev/mportesdev.github.io/_posts/2021-09-07-regex-named-groups-in-python.md

 comments: false
 ---

-This is just a quick refresher on the syntax of named groups (also known as named subpatterns) in regular expressions.
+A quick refresher on the syntax of named groups (also known as named subpatterns) in regular expressions.

 There are three alternative notations of [named groups in PCRE][wiki]: